cvisionlabops/keepassxml2chef/README.md

 ## Know ISSUE's

+TODO: Make this script more universe, by detect connection details with existing knife config file.
 TODO: Add support for save in keepass record pasword field values with quotes.

 ## Prepare passwords keepassx db